Did you know that you can start with no experience when you go into wholesale sourcing for Amazon? Learn more from today’s episode with Dan Meadors.

 Most decisions are based on understanding.

-Dan doesn’t try to sell – he focusses on EDUCATION.
+Dan doesn’t try to sell – he focuses on EDUCATION.

 Eg adding 5 quality pictures – it sounds legit because it IS!